Charlie and the Chocolate Factory: Film

 Warner Bros. and the Dahl estate reached an agreement in 1998 to produce another film version of Charlie and the Chocolate Factory, with the Dahl family receiving total artistic control.
 The project languished in development hell until Tim Burton signed on to direct in 2003.
-The film, titled Charlie and the Chocolate Factory, starred Johnny Depp as Willy Wonka.
+The film, titled Charlie and the Chocolate Factory, stars Johnny Depp as Willy Wonka.
 It was released in 2005 to positive reviews and massive box office returns, becoming the eighth-highest-grossing film of the year.

-In October 2016, Variety reported that Warner Bros. had acquired the rights to the Willy Wonka character from the Roald Dahl Estate and would be planning a new film centered on the eccentric character with David Heyman producing.
-In February 2018, Paul King entered final negotiations to direct the film.
-In May 2021, it was reported that the film would be a musical titled Wonka, with Timothée Chalamet playing a younger version of the titular character in an origin story.
-King was confirmed as director and co-writer along with comedian Simon Farnaby; the film was released globally in December 2023.
+In October 2016 Variety reported that Warner Bros. had acquired the rights to the Willy Wonka character from the Roald Dahl Estate and would be planning a new film centred on him with David Heyman producing.
+In February 2018 Paul King entered final negotiations to direct the film.
+In May 2021, it was reported that the film would be a musical titled Wonka, with Timothée Chalamet playing a younger version of Wonka in an origin story.
+King was confirmed as director and co-writer along with the comedian Simon Farnaby; the film was released globally in December 2023.

+In April 2026, it was announced that Netflix would release an animated film follow up to the story titled Charlie vs. the Chocolate Factory.
+The film, co-produced with Sony Pictures Imageworks, sees Wonka released from jail following the events of the original story and returning to his factory, where he faces a group of teenagers attempting to break in to steal a valuable Wonka Bar.
+The film is directed by Jared Stern and Elaine Bogan, with Taika Waititi voicing Wonka.

+On 12 August 2026 Netflix announced a theatrical release date of 5 November 2027, and a streaming release on 22 December 2027.
+The cast was also revealed to include Nicola Coughlan, Charithra Chandran, Samson Kayo, Christopher Chung, Kate Winslet, and Helena Bonham Carter, alongside the previously announced Kit Connor as Charlie Paley and Taika Waititi.